-STEP ACTION 1 Be present at all times at the training site while in a HOT status, and maintains a constant observation of the activities conducted to ensure safety.
+STEP ACTION TAKEN 1 Be present at all times at the training site while in a HOT status, and maintains a constant observation of the activities conducted to ensure safety.
 Be prepared to meet and brief all range visitors/VIPs, and Range Operations personnel.
 2 Verify that all personnel prior to firing receive a range safety briefing, and that only authorized weapons with blank ammunition/firing adaptors are about to be used.
 3 Ensures that primary and secondary means of communication with Range Operations are maintained, and that hourly radio checks are performed (Refer to paragraph 7.6) 4 Immediately calls or announces a self-imposed "Cease Training" and notifies Range Operations when (Refer to paragraph 7.3): 4a Any unsafe action is observed or reported by ANY individual observing an unsafe act.
-4b 4b When communications are lost with Range Operations and/or Gate Guards.
-4c 4d 4e 4f Whenever the OIC, RSO, or medical support leaves the range 5 Verify that all weapon malfunctions are handled IAW applicable FM/TM.
+4b 4c When any personal injury or ammunition malfunction occurs.
+4d When any personnel or vehicle accident has occurred during the training operation.
+4e 4f Whenever the OIC, RSO, or medical support leaves the range 5 Verify that all weapon malfunctions are handled IAW applicable FM/TM.
 6 Notifies Range Operations when a change in OIC/RSO is needed (refer to paragraph 7.5).
 7 Notifies Range Operations when training is completed (refer to paragraph 7.2).
 8 Implements risk management actions and applicable control measures identified for this phase of the range operations and/or training event.